Find Affordable College Courses

 Worcester, MA

-Assumption University landed the #9 spot in the 2023 rankings for the most popular master’s degree psychology programs.
-Assumption is a small private not-for-profit school located in the city of Worcester.
+Assumption University came in at #9 in this year’s edition of the Most Popular Psychology Master’s Degree Schools in Massachusetts ranking.
+Assumption is a small private not-for-profit school located in the midsize city of Worcester.

 Of the 36 students majoring in psychology at Assumption, 22% are male and 78% are female.